|

 News & Reviews

-Latest from the Washington Post (Jan 10, 2010) - Carmen, National Philharmonic, Daniel Snyder as Don Jose with Kendall Gladen as Carmen
+From the Washington Post (Jan 10, 2010) - Carmen, National Philharmonic, Daniel Snyder as Don Jose with Kendall Gladen as Carmen

 Joe Banno, WashingtonPost Classical Beat- "The quiet intensity of Snyder's Don Jose throughout the evening, in fact, proved the dramatic focus of the performance, while the blend of easy sensuality and dignity in Gladen's Carmen brought a welcome respite from the role's oft-encountered histrionics.

-Gladen's velvety tone and impressive chest voice also deserved praise, as did the thrilling ring and passionate phrasing in much of Snyder's singing.
+Gladen's velvety tone and impressive chest voice also deserved praise, as did the thrilling ring and passionate phrasing in much of Snyder's singing. "

 Verdi Requiem press clippings from around America for Daniel Snyder